 Record Keeping: Official attendance is recorded by the main office of the school.
-In order to ensure the accuracy of our records and to avoid unnecessary calls home, we ask that parents call or e-mail the school to notify us if their child will be absent.
+In order to ensure the accuracy of our records and to avoid unnecessary calls home, we ask that parents send us an Edsby attendance message, or if that is not possible, call or e-mail the school to notify us if their child will be absent.
 The school must notify parents/guardians for each child that is absent without notification.